Kohenet Shoshana A Brown, LMSW

 I am the feather gently falling at the feet, a reminder of spirit carrying the message of gentleness.

-I give thanks to shekhina, all my ancestors and spirit guides for giving me intuitive healing practices and guiding my path.
+I give thanks to Shekhina (G-ddess), all my ancestors and spirit guides for giving me intuitive healing practices and guiding my path.

-For my knowledge of Sabar (African) dance and Ndepp (indigenous Senegalese spirituality) I am forever grateful to Baba Wali Rahman and Mama Andara Koumba Rahman as well as to my family in Rufisque- Ma'am Ouilimata Diop, daughter and matriarch after Ma'am Fatou Seck.
+For my knowledge of Sabar (African) dance and Ndepp (indigenous Senegalese spirituality) I am forever grateful to Baba Wali Rahman and Mama Andara Koumba Rahman (z"l) as well as to my family in Rufisque- Ma'am Ouilimata Diop, daughter and matriarch after Ma'am Fatou Seck (may their memories be a blessing).

 I am grateful to Esperanza Martell and all of Urban Atabex for my training in earth-based spirituality and Emotional Release Work as well as popular education facilitation.

-For grounding my vision for Jews of Color and passion towards ending white supremacy in the Jewish community, I have learned and built this vision with Yavilah McCoy, Shahanna McKinney-Baldon, Leo Ferguson, Yehudah Webster, Graie Hagans, and Koach Baruch Frazier.
+For grounding my vision for Jews of Color and passion towards ending white supremacy in the Jewish community, I have learned and built this vision with Yavilah McCoy, Shahanna McKinney-Baldon, Leo Ferguson, Yehudah Webster, Graie Hagans, Koach Baruch Frazier, Autumn Leonard, Jessica Valoris, and Reuben Telushkin.

 My pride in my skills and analysis as a Licensed Masters Social Worker (LMSW) is owed to my Master's degree from CUNY Hunter-Silberman School of Social Work and my BSW from Temple University.